riquene-n1/WEB_PROJECT_CIGI/README.md

 database.

 ## Features
-- Basic pages: Home (search), Login/Sign‑up and Admin
+- Basic pages: Home (search), Login/Sign‑up and Admin with a modern layout
 - Product search with filters for model, specification and tolerance
 - Server API `/api/chains` supports query parameters for filtered search
 - Registered users can view their recent search history